Updated: Mar 2

 First, it was about how I did my hair.
 They told me to pull my hair back because they said it was too much in my face.
 And again, I've been waiting tables for years before this, and no one ever made a big deal about how I did my hair.
 So I thought: "I can understand.
 Even if I don't like to do my hair this way, but what could it hurt?"
 And with all due respect, I changed it up, for their preference.
 And again, this is a preference and not anything that would have hindered me from my job!
 I looked at the other waitresses and saw they had their hair in their faces.
 How much sense did this make?
 My hair was not in my face, it was very much sprayed down, brushed back, and out of my eyes and face.

-I've also caught some of my fellow Americans frowning at me.
+Or as they now call it: the trad life?
+I've caught some of my American neighbors frowning at me, too.
 Some of them would shake their heads in disbelief, and dismiss me, even without knowing a single thing about me or what I have gone through.
+Some of them would scoff telling me that it's an unnecessary thing.
 I am as singled out as can get.
 But doesn't even the scriptures teach us to separate ourselves from the things of this world?
 Doesn't it say that the world would hate us?

 Normie vs Rebel of today

 Traditionalism is leaning towards traditional morals and values, modesty, traditional family, and way of life.
-Legalism is preaching for doctrine the commandments of men.
+Legalism is preaching for doctrine the commandments of men, and by that; to lay aside the commandments of God.
 So why all the fuss over my attire?
 Why can't I dress in a traditional way without people labeling me as this overly dogmatic person?
 I'm really baffled about how many people have painted me as such just for holding myself to a certain standard, dressing a certain way or doing my hair differently.
 It's crazy!
 Even other Christians!
 The responses I have gotten from others haven't been so good concerning what I have chosen to do with my own life.

 If these people think it bad to look down on another person based on how they look, why the double standard?
 This cuts both ways, people!
 Both those who hold to a certain standard or lack thereof.